Frequently asked questions

 No, after deducting your financial aid award, you are responsible for any unmet expenses to cover all University charges.
 There are several payment options available to students and parents to meet any remaining balance.
 Some options include alternative loans, the Tuition Payment Plan, and many more.
 Financing Options can be viewed on this site by clicking on Payment and Finance Options or by referring to the Reference Guide that was included in your financial aid award mailing for more options.

-Prior to receiving your Rider bill you may download our Financial Worksheet (PDF), which may be used to estimate your expected costs and plan your Financing Options.
 On your bill there will be a list of direct charges from the University.
 Any financial aid you have been awarded will also be included on your billing statement.
 The amount owed is the difference between your direct charges and your estimated financial aid proceeds.
 Don’t forget to exclude any loan origination fees when determining your balance.
 If your award letter includes Federal Work Study please keep in mind that this amount is not credited to your account; instead you’ll be receiving wages if you obtain an on-campus or contracted (community service) job.

 No, you should submit the application to the processing center AS SOON AS POSSIBLE in order for your aid not to be affected for next school year.
 The priority deadline is February 1st.
 You can obtain an application from the financial aid office located on the second floor of the Student Center or you can complete an online FAFSA application.